 Nursing Assessment for Fluid Volume Deficit

-Assessment is necessary in order to identify potential problems that may have lead to Deficient Fluid Volume as well as name any episode that may occur during nursing care.
+Assessment is necessary in order to identify potential problems that may have lead to fluid volume deficit as well as name any episode that may occur during nursing care.

 |Monitor and document vital signs especially BP and HR.||Decrease in circulating blood volume can cause hypotension and tachycardia.
 Alteration in HR is a compensatory mechanism to maintain cardiac output.
 Usually, the pulse is weak and may be irregular if electrolyte imbalance also occurs.
 Hypotension is evident in hypovolemia.|